 Finally, Walker named his mother as a back-up parent for his daughter.
 Although the guardianship designation will not necessarily trump the rights of the surviving parent (Walker’s long-time girlfriend) it offers important protection for the daughter in the event the surviving parent is unable to care for her.

 Walker’s estate planning wasn’t perfect, of course.
 You can read about his the mistakes and the other lessons to be learned from those mistakes in the original article.

 What is the main lesson you should take away from Paul Walker’s example?
 Many young people do live life "fast and furious" and don’t give too much thought to the future.
 If you’re over 18, you should take a break and sit down with an estate planning attorney sooner versus later.
 Don’t put it off until you’re “older,” because it’s impossible to know what the future holds.

-For more information on how you can make sure your loved ones can locate your property and plans when the time comes, or for answers to your other estate planning questions, contact us at Peak Legal Group to schedule a complimentary estate planning consultation.
+For more information or for answers to your own estate planning questions, contact us at Peak Legal Group to schedule a complimentary Estate Planning Consultation.

 Reference: Forbes, February 10, 2014: “Five Estate Planning Lessons From The Paul Walker Estate”